auth0-samples/auth0-acul-samples/README.md

 1. Builds your screen and serves it locally with Hot Module Replacement (HMR)
 2. Configures your Auth0 tenant to use advanced mode with your local assets
-3. Launches the Screen Tester application for initiating the authentication flow
+3. Launch browser with login flow screen (either login or login-id based on identifier profile)
 4. Any changes to your code will be immediately reflected without page reloads

 <a id="deployment"></a>